mohsincl/ML-AndrewNg/README.md

 # ML-AndrewNg
-Assignments of ML Coursea by Andrew Ng on Coursera
+Assignments of ML Course by Andrew Ng on Coursera